Skip to main content

 In other words, only_context=True keeps recall focused on retrieval output instead of answer generation.

 • datasets limits graph retrieval to named datasets.
+With backend access control enabled, names are resolved only against datasets owned by the current user.

 • With session_id plus either datasets or dataset_ids, recall becomes hybrid: session context is available, but graph retrieval is scoped to the selected dataset or dataset UUIDs.